OpenNebula/docs/source/open_cluster_deployment/kvm_node/kvm_driver.rst

 - ``stime``
 - ``deployment_time``

-They correspond to their OpenNebula equivalents for the XML representation of the VM. ``opennebula_version`` and ``deployment_time`` are the OpenNebula versions used during the deployment and deployment time at epoch format, respectively.
+They correspond to their OpenNebula equivalents for the XML representation of the VM. ``opennebula_version`` and ``deployment_time`` are the OpenNebula version used during the deployment and deployment time at epoch format, respectively.

 Also the VM name is included at libvirt XML ``title`` field, so if the ``--title`` option is used for listing the libvirt domains the VM name will be shown with the domain name.